ThomasPark20/ObsidianBackup/Zettelkasten/CS350A2aGuide.md

 waitpid
+condition variable for the condition is child dead?

+getpid
+lock it

+exit
-condition variable for the condition is child dead? exit if parent dead, don't generate status code data if parent not dead, generate a
+if parent dead, don't generate status code data if parent not dead, generate data